Moddable-OpenSource/moddable/documentation/devices/nrf52/README.md

 Copyright 2020 Moddable Tech, Inc.

-Revised: February 5, 2020
+Revised: February 6, 2020

 Warning: These notes are preliminary.
 Omissions and errors are likely.
 If you encounter problems, please ask for assistance.

-## About This Document
+## About this document

 This document describes how to set up and build Moddable applications for the Nordic nRF52 series processors using the **gcc** tools.
 It is specifically written for the **Moddable Four**, and can be adapted for other nRF52840 devices.